 First-year applicants, transfer applicants and current USC students applying for our BFA program will each submit slightly different versions of the USC Kaufman Portfolio.
 The USC Kaufman Portfolio is housed on SlideRoom.
-All first-year and transfer applicants must also complete the USC Undergraduate Application, which includes the Common Application and USC Writing Supplement (first-year) or Program Materials (transfer).
-First-year applicants to Fall 2021 who would like to be considered for USC Merit Scholarships must apply by December 1, 2021.
-The final deadline for Fall 2021 first-year applicants, transfer applicants and current USC students is January 15.
+All first-year applicants and transfer applicants must also complete the USC Undergraduate Application, which includes the Common Application and USC Writing Supplement (FY) or Program Materials (T).
+All application materials are due by December 1.

-First-year and transfer applicants will access the USC Kaufman Portfolio via the Common Application.
+First-year applicants and transfer applicants will access the USC Kaufman Portfolio via the USC Undergraduate Application.
 When you select ‘KSOD: Dance, BFA’ as your major on the Common Application, you will be asked to confirm that you are applying to a program that requires a portfolio.
-Select ‘Yes’ to generate a new section titled Portfolio.
+Select ‘Yes’ to generate a new section titled ‘Portfolio’.
 The link provided in this section will take you to SlideRoom.
 More importantly, it will connect your USC Undergraduate Application with your USC Kaufman Portfolio.
 ONLY current USC students should proceed directly to SlideRoom to submit the USC Kaufman Portfolio.

-The USC Kaufman Portfolio for Fall 2021 includes the below components.
-Applicants for Fall 2022 should check back in August 2021 for updated information.
+The USC Kaufman Portfolio includes the below components.

-Be sure to provide information about each solo under the Forms section in order and to label your media items appropriately.
+Finally, be sure to provide information about each solo under the Forms section and label your media items appropriately.

-Upload a 30 to 60 second video responding to this year’s prompt: The mission of the USC Glorya Kaufman School of Dance is to empower dance thought leaders through artistry and scholarship.
-How can art facilitate conversations about social issues?
+Upload a 30- to 60-second video responding to this year’s prompt: The mission of the USC Glorya Kaufman School of Dance is to empower dance thought leaders through artistry and scholarship.
+What does it mean to be a dance thought leader in 2022?

 The one-page dance resume allows us to understand your dance background.
-You must follow the format of the USC Kaufman Dance Resume Sample.
+You must follow the format of the following template.
 If you do not yet have the results of your SAT or ACT examinations, please indicate ‘IP’ (for In Progress) followed by the month in which you plan to take the exam.
-If you do not plan to submit standardized test scores, because USC is test-optional for the 2020-2021 application cycle, please list “will not be submitting.”
+If you are not submitting the results of your SAT or ACT examinations, please list ‘Will not be submitting’.